wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 \theta_n := \text{temp}_n
 $$

-By taking the derivitive of the cost function, we can find out which direction to move in order to reduce the cost function.
+By taking the derivative of the cost function, we can find out which direction to move in order to reduce the cost function.
 The size of each step is determined by the learning rate $$\alpha$$.

 To understand this concept, suppose we have a cost function $$J(\theta_0)$$ with just one parameter to optimize.